 - Seek expert opinion and guidance about our local situation, and ensure that the information we accept about the situation around the world is from a reliable source.

 - Act responsibly in our use of global platforms to share and exchange information and experiences, and present the credentials for statements we make.

-- Contribute by translating science communication to local languages and ‘lay person’ terminology.
+- Contribute by translating science communication to local languages and “lay person” terminology, and adapting the message to local contexts.
 Play an active role in interpreting complex scientific information to the general public in non-technical language.

 - Help to bridge the gap between science and policy.
 Take the initiative to approach the government if we have relevant knowledge, whether this is directly regarding the pandemic or in fields relating to human reactions and behaviour.